moinox80/cm2104-group-webapp-group_y/final/readme.md

 -Possible stuff to add
 --check that JS is enabled
 --save map and movie state when you log in (so dont remove all the movies when a user logs in and maybe send the ones they have added to the server)
+--extra page if you are logged in as a manager/developer that shows all the comments and you can remove some as well

 -Extra info